opf/openproject/docs/user-guide/team-planner/README.md

 What do the various buttons do? - The numbers below correspond with the above image:

-1. Edit the name of your new team planning calendar in the top header.
-The top header is in edit mode by default.
-This is where you can type a new name.
-Your new name gets saved automatically by exiting the top header by clicking somewhere else, for example.
+1. The top header: Click on the top header (where it says "My new team planner" in the picture above) to edit the name of     your new team planning calendar.
+The top header is in edit mode by default, so you can just click right on the text.
+This is where you can give the new team planning calendar its new name.
+Your new name gets saved automatically by exiting the top header (by clicking somewhere else, for example).
 2. Use the "+ add existing" button to add an existing work package to your view.
 Note: You cannot create new work packages from the team planner module.
 Create new work packages in the work package module, then select them in the team planner.
 3. Add a new team member to you planning calendar using the "+ add assignee"
-4. There is a filter button by which you can focus what's displayed on your calendar (i.e. only certain team members or work packages).
+4. There is a filter button by which you can focus what is displayed on your calendar (for example, only certain team members or work packages).
 5. This switches you team planning calendar to full screen mode.
 6. Saving, renaming and saving a copy (saving as), or deleting can also be accomplished using the button with the three vertical     dots.
 This is also where you can modify the visibility options.
-Use "public" to allow others in your organization to see your planning calendar.
-If "public" is not selected, the calendar is "private" and can only be seen by you.
+Select "public" to allow others in your organization that are members of your respective project to see your planning calendar.
+If "public" is not selected, the calendar is "private" and can only be seen by you, not other members.
 7. By default the planning calendar only shows the current week.
 Use these buttons to toggle between the 1-week and 2-week view.

 ## Getting started

 - ##### Step 1: Adding team members

-The first step in setting up your team planning calendar is to add team member.
+The first step in setting up your team planning calendar is to add team members.
 This is done via the "+ add assignee" button in #3 above.
-Press the "+ add assignee" button, and then simply select the team member from the drop-down list.
-Clicking 		on a given assignee's name will open up a new window with a quick overview of which projects that member is assigned to.
+Press the "+ add assignee" button, and then simply select the team member(s) from the drop-down list.
+Clicking on a given assignee's name will open a new window with a quick overview of which projects that member is assigned to.

-Repeat this step until you have all team members relevant for this planner added, and then save it.
+Repeat this step until all team members relevant for this planner are added, and then save it using the floppy disk icon (adjacent to the top header in #1 above).

-**Note: Once you are done adding members to the planner, click the floppy disk icon in the top header to save.**
+**Note: Once you are finished adding members to the planner, click the floppy disk icon in the top header to save.**

 ![image-20220208132317151](image-20220208132317151.png)